chinapedia/wikipedia.abstract.en/Page/Cytosol.md

 Proteins can associate to form protein complexes, these often contain a set of proteins with similar functions, such as enzymes that carry out several steps in the same metabolic pathway.[52]
 This organization can allow substrate channeling, which is when the product of one enzyme is passed directly to the next enzyme in a pathway without being released into solution.[53]
 Channeling can make a pathway more rapid and efficient than it would be if the enzymes were randomly distributed in the cytosol, and can also prevent the release of unstable reaction intermediates.[54]
 Although a wide variety of metabolic pathways involve enzymes that are tightly bound to each other, others may involve more loosely associated complexes that are very difficult to study outside the cell.[55][56]
 Consequently, the importance of these complexes for metabolism in general remains unclear.

-Carboxysome.pngs are protein-enclosed bacterial microcompartments within the cytosol.
+s are protein-enclosed bacterial microcompartments within the cytosol.
 On the left is an electron microscope image of carboxysomes, and on the right a model of their structure.]]

 Protein compartments